stephentuso/welcome-android/README.md

             // Code here will run if the welcome screen was completed } else {
             // Code here will run if the welcome screen was canceled
-            // You will probably want to call finish() here }
+            // In most cases you'll want to call finish() here }

     }